dubrowin/daily-shutdown/README.md

     NOOFF="Nov 19, 2023 - Dec 4, 2023"

 So here it will not shutdown between Nov 19th and Dec 4th of 2023.

+## A Note about GNU Screen

+I found that if I run GNU Screen, then it wouldn't capture the timing right.
+Therefore, I specifically look for GNU Screen.
+If you have a GNU Screen running, then it will use the idle times from there and ignore any others.